Klosmi/html-basics/JS-basic.md

 <br>

-- A __[factory function](https://www.codecademy.com/courses/introduction-to-javascript/lessons/advanced-objects/exercises/factory-functions)__: is a function that __returns an object and can be reused to make multiple object instances__.
+- A __[factory function](https://www.codecademy.com/courses/introduction-to-javascript/lessons/advanced-objects/exercises/factory-functions)__: is a function that __returns an object and can be reused to make multiple object instances__
 Factory functions can also have parameters allowing us to customize the object that gets returned.

 - eg.: